 Her initiatives and tireless efforts have earned her dozens of awards, titles, honorary positions, honorary degrees – the list goes on ad infinitum.
 She has won the Peacemaker Award from non-profit Seeds of Peace, the James C. Morgan Global Humanitarian Award from The Tech Museum of Innovation, the Arab Knight of Giving Award from Arab Giving Forum, and more.

 In addition to being an outstanding humanitarian, an outspoken advocate for human rights, and a dedicated activist, Queen Rania is also a style icon who is capable of upstaging even the biggest celebrities with her polished ensembles and impeccable beauty looks.
 Although she is just as comfortable delivering speeches behind a podium and meeting with foreign dignitaries, she is no stranger to the red carpet.
-For her public appearances, the Queen favors sleek, monochrome ensembles brightened with a pop of color.
+For her public appearances, the Queen favors sleek, monochrome ensembles brightened with a pop of color, as evidence by the gallery below.

 Queen Rania attends a pep rally for Girl Up, the United Nations Foundation’s adolescent-girl campaign, at Marlborough School in Los Angeles.